 SI.
-Type of Meeting Date and Special resolutions No. (Annual/ Extra- Ordinary) Place passed
+No. Type of Meeting (Annual/ Extra- Ordinary) Date and Place Special resolutions passed

 8.4 Details of non-compliance with requirements of Companies Act, 2013

 Give details and reasons of any default in compliance with the requirements of Companies Act, 2013, including with respect to compliance with accounting and secretarial standards.